TeamDev-IP/JxBrowser-QuickStart/README.md

 ### Gradle

-- [Swing](Gradle/Swing) — how to embed a component into a Swing application to display web content
+- [Swing](Gradle/Swing) — how to embed a component into a Swing application to display web content.
-- [JavaFX](Gradle/JavaFX) — how to embed a component into a JavaFX application to display web content
+- [JavaFX](Gradle/JavaFX) — how to embed a component into a JavaFX application to display web content.
-- [SWT](Gradle/SWT) — how to embed a component into an SWT application to display web content
+- [SWT](Gradle/SWT) — how to embed a component into an SWT application to display web content.
-- [Core](Gradle/Core) — how to work with a web page without displaying any GUI
+- [Console](Gradle/Console) — how to work with JxBrowser without displaying GUI.

 ### Maven

-- [Swing](Maven/Swing) — how to embed a component into a Swing application to display web content
+- [Swing](Maven/Swing) — how to embed a component into a Swing application to display web content.
-- [JavaFX](Maven/JavaFX) — how to embed a component into a JavaFX application to display web content
+- [JavaFX](Maven/JavaFX) — how to embed a component into a JavaFX application to display web content.
-- [SWT](Maven/SWT) — how to embed a component into an SWT application to display web content
+- [SWT](Maven/SWT) — how to embed a component into an SWT application to display web content.
-- [Core](Maven/Core) — how to work with a web page without displaying any GUI
+- [Console](Maven/Console) — how to work with JxBrowser without displaying GUI.

 ## Documentation